scummvm/director-tests/D4-mac/README.md

 nonpuppetloop.dir: A non-puppet, looping sound should *not* loop if the sound channel is empty when the sound ends.

 D4-BITD-Test: movie containing a 32bpp BITD sprite having 4 red blobs, must render correctly.

+castNum-puppets-setloc-d4: puppeted sprite on left, both setcast and setpos buttons should work, while on right is non-puppeted and buttons have no effect or resetting changes, a flicker of movement but back to original position.